telliott99/MySwift/chapter1.rst

     u'\u2665'
     >>>

-In order to interpret these three bytes, one must know the encoding.
+In order to interpret these three bytes, one must know the encoding (for say, two bytes, the result will be much different for UTF-16 versus UTF-8).

 One could also write the data to disk and use ``hexdump``